GuyBaele/SpreadGL/scripts/README.md

-In this directory, you can find each script that will be used to process MCC trees.
-Please check below for the explanations about how they work and how to use them.
+In this directory, you can find all the scripts that will be used to process MCC trees.
+Please check below for the explanations about how they work and the command-line based tutorial on how to use them.

+# Explanations

 **main.py:** It parses the arguments from the client end and passes the values of different parameters to the corresponding script with the correct type of phylogeographic analysis.